 5 Facts About Narvik in Northern Norway

-An introduction to Narvik, a Norwegian town with a beautiful Arctic location that hides a tragic war history.
+An introduction to Narvik, a Norwegian town with a beautiful Arctic setting and a remarkable history shaped by industry, war and Arctic adventure.

 Aerial view of Narvik port in Northern Norway.